 Description Max.
 Number Max.
-Area Per Sign Permit Lighting Primary Attached Signs A wall sign mounted parallel to building façade, extending not more than 16 inches from wall; or , , 1 per each ground floor In lieu of a wall sign, an overhanging sign projecting perpendicular or oblique to building or extending more than 16 inches from wall. business with direct outside access business with direct outside side unit frontage if multi- Staff Internal Indirect Channel An additional wall sign of equal size and design to the primary sign; or in the case of buildings with multiple frontages, multiple entrances, or location of parking one larger sign oriented to building entrance may be permitted 1 per each applicable business 0.5 sq. ft. per linear ft. of secondary building frontage Halo Roof Signs In lieu of a wall sign, for buildings with flat roofs, not to exceed more than four (4) ft from the roof of the building 1 sq. ft. per linear ft. of building frontage if Internal Indirect In lieu of a Primary Attached sign for buildings with pitched roofs, not to exceed the height of the building 1 per business single tenant building or unit frontage in multi- tenant building Commission Channel Halo
+Area Per Sign Permit Lighting Primary Attached Signs A wall sign mounted parallel to building façade, extending not more than 16 inches from wall; or , 1 per each ground floor 1 sq. ft. per linear ft. of building frontage if In lieu of a wall sign, an overhanging sign projecting perpendicular or oblique to building or extending more than 16 inches from wall. business with direct outside access single tenant building or unit frontage if multi- tenant building Staff Internal Indirect Channel An additional wall sign of equal size and design to the primary sign; or in the case of buildings with multiple frontages, multiple entrances, or location of parking one larger sign oriented to building entrance may be permitted 1 per each applicable business 0.5 sq. ft. per linear ft. of secondary building frontage Halo Roof Signs In lieu of a wall sign, for buildings with flat roofs, not to exceed more than four (4) ft from the roof of the building 1 sq. ft. per linear ft. of building frontage if Internal Indirect In lieu of a Primary Attached sign for buildings with pitched roofs, not to exceed the height of the building 1 per business single tenant building or unit frontage in multi- tenant building Commission Channel Halo